Expert advice on new construction purchases

-When scoping out newer neighborhoods searching new construction, having a knowledgeable agent with you is vital. will help you navigate the seeming infinite number of new homes today to find one that's perfect for your family.
+While exploring newer neighborhoods seeking new construction, having an experienced agent on your team is crucial. will help you navigate the sea of new homes today to locate one that's right for you.

 In real estate, you can always negotiate.
-However, with new construction, it depends on the developer and how long the home has been available.
-Developers in new additions like to keep prices near their asking point because buyers already in the area expect new construction to be comparably priced to what they already purchased.
+However, with new construction, it depends on the developer and the length of time that the home has been on the market.
+Developers in new additions avoid bending on price because buyers already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
-But, depending on how far along the project is and the local market, a developer will often allow a few concessions.
+But, depending on how far along the project is and what the market is doing at that point in time, a builder will often allow a few concessions.

-Realize that just because a home is brand new, it doesn't mean that it is immune from needing repairs.
+Just because a home is brand new, it can still have its share of flaws.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.